 If one of my patients is an inpatient at Riley at IU Health, what can they expect?

 The clinical staff and providers at Riley at IU Health are trained on the identification, isolation and treatment of COVID-19 and other infectious diseases.
 At this point in time:

 To help answer questions from patients and families, we’ve created an online resource center.
-There, you can find helpful information from our expert physicians about steps you can take to prevent the spread of the virus and how to a get a free screening if you suspect you have it.
+There, you can find helpful information from our expert physicians about steps you can take to prevent the spread of the virus.